Report Reveals Renting From Small Landlords Is Cheaper

 • Great landlords are fair and flexible and expect the same of their tenants.

 • Great landlords aren’t evil.
-They manage to be effective at managing and operating an income property, while applying common sense to situations.
+They manage to be effective at managing and operating an income property, while applying common sense to situations like keeping them in good condition and pest free, for this we recommend this company as they make a great work at this.
 They respect people’s privacy and rights even though they have the ability to enter into a tenant’s unit.
 They don’t dangle the ole’ “I own this place” statement above people’s heads.
 They even act politely and ethically when things go south.

 Thoughts?
 Comments?
 Share what you think makes a good landlord great with us!